maxhbr/LDBcollector/md/MPL-1.0.md

                             },
                             {
                                 "_id": "actions/120",
-                                "name": "Display the executable generated from the modified source code.", "description": ""
+                                "name": "Display the executable generated from the modified source code."
                             },
                             {
                                 "_id": "actions/121",
-                                "name": "Execute the executable generated from the modified source code.", "description": ""
+                                "name": "Execute the executable generated from the modified source code."
                             }
                         ],
                         "conditions": {